sivaprasadt246/MelanomaDetection/README.md

 # Project Name
-> Melanoma Detection Assignment
+> Melanoma Detection Assignment : Build a multiclass classification model using a custom convolutional neural network in TensorFlow
-Use Convolutional Neural Network (CNN) to classify nine types of skin cancer from outlier lesions images

 ## Table of Contents